-We provide a cost-effective, no-frills service that also aims to go the extra mile where it counts, and we aim for clarity and accuracy in all our dealing with you.
+We provide a cost-effective, no-frills service that also aims to go the extra mile where it counts, and we aim for clarity and accuracy in all our dealings with you.
 We don’t have fancy offices or a smooth corporate image to maintain but focus on getting the job done as efficiently as possible.
 We work as a team and play to our strengths, which means you will probably deal with all of us at some stage.

 Office hours and communication

 - We all work flexi-time and sometimes remotely, so some of us may not be in the office on every week day.

 - Our landline is reliably answered between 8am and 3.30pm on weekdays.
 Nicole, Lize and Bandile will (unless otherwise occupied in meetings/ workshops or on landline calls) answer their cellphones between 8.30 am and 4.30pm on weekdays.